Corporate Governance

 Evaluation of the Effectiveness of the Board of Directors

 The Board of Directors of the Company conducts regular evaluations of its own effectiveness every fiscal year.
-The results of the evaluation of the effectiveness of the Board of Directors (hereinafter, “the fiscal year’s evaluation”) in fiscal 2024 are summarized as follows.
+The results of the evaluation of the effectiveness of the Board of Directors (hereinafter, “the fiscal year’s evaluation”) in fiscal 2025 are summarized as follows.
 In order to maintain an evaluation cycle that also incorporates an objective perspective, the Company will continue to use the third-party organization on a regular basis for evaluating the effectiveness of the Board of Directors.

 1. Process of the fiscal year’s Evaluation

-• (1)December 2024
+• (1)December 2025

-The Company’s Board of Directors deliberated on the implementation process and survey content of the fiscal year’s evaluation.
+The Company’s Board of Directors deliberated on the process and survey content of the fiscal year’s evaluation.

-• (2)From December 2024 to January 2025
+• (2)From December 2025 to January 2026

-• (3)March and April 2025
+• (3)March and April 2026

 The Company’s Board of Directors confirmed the results of the evaluation of the effectiveness of the Board of Directors based on the survey results above, and deliberated on responses to the issues identified.